Ukraine 'closer than ever' to joining Nato, despite war

 But there is no sign on the battlefield that Ukraine will reconquer the territories in south-east Ukraine and Crimea annexed by Russia since 2014.

-And Nato's Article V on mutual defence would pose questions on whether that would lead to a Nato-Russia clash.
+And Nato's Article V on mutual defence would pose questions on whether Ukraine's Nato entry in time of war would lead to a Nato-Russia clash.

-Stoltenberg spoke after meeting Nato defence ministers and amid fears that if Russian president Vladimir Putin won in Ukraine, then he might threaten a Nato country, such as Poland or one of the Baltic states a few years later.
+Stoltenberg spoke after meeting Nato defence ministers and amid fears that if Russian president Vladimir Putin won in Ukraine, then he might threaten a Nato country, such as Poland or one of the Baltic states, a few years later.

-He also spoke after US intelligence came to light that Russia was developing a nuclear-capable space weapon.
+Stoltenberg also spoke after US intelligence came to light that Russia was developing a nuclear-capable space weapon.

 "In Nato, we're constantly exchanging intelligence between Nato allies and always monitoring all potential threats from all domains," Stoltenberg said, but declined to comment on the Russian space-weapon reports.